Our Toronto office offers positions to both summer and articling students.

 Our summer program is intended to serve as an introduction to the practice of law.
 Most of our summer students have little, if any, previous experience in a law firm, and our summer program is designed as the first step in the transition from the academic study of law to the practice of law.

 Our summer students are treated as articling students in virtually all respects.
 The size of our Toronto office enables our summer students to work directly with senior lawyers, as well as associates.
 Summer students receive the same range of work as our articling students, and we encourage our summer students to explore specific areas of interest – to see whether a particular type of law is as interesting in practice as in the classroom.
 Each summer student has the benefit of a supervising lawyer who acts as a mentor and provides guidance and feedback to the student over the course of the summer.
-Our summer students are, of course, encouraged to participate in the various social activities offered by the firm.
+Our summer students are, of course, encouraged to participate in the firm's various social activities.

 During the summer, we present a series of weekly seminars, coordinated by our national Director of Student Programs and tailored specifically for our summer students, to discuss practice-related topics such as conflicts of interest, the business of law, professional civility and courtesy, risk management, and effective client communication.
-Our students are also encouraged to attend other in-house professional development seminars offered firmwide.
+Our students are also encouraged to attend other firm-wide in-house professional development seminars.

 We hope that our summer students will return to law school with a fundamental understanding of the practice of law that will serve as a solid foundation for their articling experience.

 Compensation and Benefits